bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Also wouldn't work directly with silent payments, right?
 You would have to give them your scanning key and then they could decide.
 But there are better ways and we did an episode about it.
-BIP 157 used to be called neutrino filters.
+BIP157 used to be called neutrino filters.
 I don't know if anybody still uses that term.

 Speaker 1: 00:23:35